pngan/documentation/files/ssh.md

 # Set up ssh client on Windows

-These steps are needed to connect to github.com using ssh from Windows.
-Or indeed connecting to any ssh server.
+These steps are needed to connect set up an ssh client on a Windows machine so that you can connect to github.com using ssh, or any other ssh server.

 ## Prepare Windows
 ### Install ssh tools